full professor at the Strasbourg Conservatory and at the Strasbourg Academy of Music

 artistic and musical director of the Ukho Ensemble Kyiv

-Kyiv Symphony Orchestra has quickly become one of the most respected musical ensembles in Ukraine and has been the first Eastern European Orchestra to start a collaboration with the prestigious German agency KD Schmid.
-Luigi has conducted his Orchestra in some of the most important European concert halls, like Berliner Philharmonie, Elbphilharmonie in Hamburg, Dresden Kulturpalast, Gewandhaus Leipzig, Cité de la Musique in Paris, Wolkenturm in Grafenegg and Warsaw Philharmonic.
-These sold-out concerts have received great critical acclaim by the worldwide press.
-In 2022 Luigi and KSO have received the honour of being invited to play at the NATO summit in Madrid and of being awarded the "Musical Contest" Prize of the Fondation Prince Pierre of Monaco.
+Kyiv Symphony Orchestra (2019-2023), it quickly became one of the most respected musical ensembles in Ukraine and was the first Eastern European orchestra to establish a collaboration with the prestigious German agency KD Schmid.
+Luigi conducted the orchestra in major European concert halls such as the Berliner Philharmonie, Elbphilharmonie in Hamburg, Dresden Kulturpalast, Gewandhaus Leipzig, Cité de la Musique in Paris, Wolkenturm in Grafenegg, and the Warsaw Philharmonic.
+These sold-out concerts received critical acclaim from the international press.
+In 2022, Luigi and the Kyiv Symphony were honored with an invitation to perform at the NATO summit in Madrid and received the "Musical Contest" Prize from the Fondation Prince Pierre of Monaco.

 With his

-Ukho Ensemble Luigi conducted three sold-out opera productions at the National Opera of Ukraine and recorded CDs dedicated to Gervasoni (Winter & Winter), Hosokawa and Andreyev (Kairos) and Solbiati (EMA Vinci Records).
-As director of La Dolce Maniera, Luigi offered innovative interpretations in the field of Early Music (two CDs dedicated to Monteverdi and Gesualdo released by Stradivarius); Vittorio Ghielmi praised ‘these fresh interpretations which, far from any museumification, closely recall the chiaroscuro of Caravaggio and baroque sculpture, letting this music come powerfully to life before our eyes’.
+Ukho Ensemble, Luigi conducted three sold-out opera productions at the National Opera of Ukraine and recorded CDs dedicated to Gervasoni (Winter & Winter), Hosokawa and Andreyev (Kairos), and Solbiati (EMA Vinci Records).
+His innovative interpretations of Early Music with La Dolce Maniera are featured in two CDs dedicated to Monteverdi and Gesualdo (Stradivarius), praised for their vibrancy and emotional depth.

-Before launching his conducting career, Luigi performed for 25 years as a cimbalom player and percussionist, collaborating with the finest European orchestras and ensembles (
+Before embarking on his conducting career, Luigi performed for 25 years as a cimbalom player and percussionist, collaborating with leading European orchestras and ensembles, including the

-Luigi Gaggero studied percussion and conducting with Andrea Pestalozza, who led him to the enthusiastic discovery of 20th century music; cimbalom with Márta Fábián, and, studying with Edgar Guggeis and Rainer Seegers, was the first percussionist to receive the Soloist Diploma with honors at the
+Luigi Gaggero studied percussion and conducting with Andrea Pestalozza, who inspired his passion for 20th-century music, and cimbalom with Márta Fábián.
+He was the first percussionist to receive the Soloist Diploma with honors at the

 www.luigigaggero.com